Theo3285/TripServiceKata/README.md

  Tip: Try to get rid of the variables when refactoring.
 The less variables there is, the easier it is to refactor.

+ ## Design Problem

+ Design Problem: The service has a dependency with the User session and is responsible for getting the logged-in user.
+It is better to pass the logged-in user as parameter to the service and change the getTripByUser method signature.
+When doing so, all the client classes will need to change their method call so be careful when refactoring real legacy production code.

+ Once done, remove the getLoggedInUser() method calls and use the parameter instead.
+ In the TripServiceTest class, do the same in the TestableTripService extension and replace the loggedInUser variable with the Constants.
+Finally, remove the getLoggedInUser() methods from both the TripService class and extension.